-Your money is converted to credits, which you will use to purchase your food.
-Every time you use a credit, the new balance is placed on the bottom of your receipt, so you never lose track of how many you have.
+Your money turns into Meal and Snack Credits.
+Each time you use a credit, the new balance is placed on the bottom of your receipt, so you never lose track of how many you have.

-Dining Plans are purchased as a part of your Walt Disney World Vacation Package and only available to Guests who stay at one of Walt Disney World’s Resorts.
+Dining Plans are purchased as a part of your Walt Disney World Vacation Package.
+It’s also only available to Guests staying at one of the Walt Disney World Resorts.

 As of 2019, the per night cost of the Disney Dining Plan is: